Kotee

 Kotee was released on 14 June 2024 to mixed-to-positive reviews from critics.

 Plot

-Kotee, a middle class person, is the sole breadwinner of his family living in Janatha City.
-Kotee soon lands in trouble and is forced to take loan from Dinoo Saavkaar, a local thug in Janatha City.
-However, Kotee finds himself buried under a huge pile of debt and faces a life-altering choice: To be eliminated or commit one of Saavkaar's dirty jobs.
+The story follows Kotee (Dhananjaya), a lower-middle-class man who runs a small packers-and-movers business and doubles as a cab driver to support his family.
+His household includes his mother (Tara), his sister Mahathi (Thanuja Venkatesh), and his younger brother Nachchi (Pruthvi Shamanur).
+Despite financial struggles, Kotee is principled and avoids taking loans.

+However, unforeseen circumstances—some deliberately engineered by Dinoo Saavkaar (Ramesh Indira), a ruthless local gangster—force Kotee to borrow money.
+What begins as a small loan spirals into a crushing debt of ₹31 lakh, trapping him in Saavkaar's web.
+Saavkaar soon discovers Kotee's hidden talent: exceptional shooting skills.
+Exploiting this, he offers Kotee a way out—commit a murder in exchange for clearing his debt.
+This proposition shakes Kotee's moral foundation.
+Torn between his principles and the survival of his family, Kotee faces an impossible choice: kill or be killed.

+As the tension escalates, Kotee navigates the dark underworld of Janatha City, encountering betrayal, violence, and emotional turmoil.
+His relationship with Navami (Moksha Kushal) adds a layer of vulnerability, contrasting the grim reality of his predicament.
+The narrative also highlights his mother's silent suffering and resilience, adding emotional depth to the story.

 Production

 In April 2023, it was reported that Parameshwar Gundkal, renowned for his path breaking work in Kannada television as the business head for Viacom18 Kannada, was set to make his directorial debut in Kannada cinema.
 Parameshwar Gundkal joined hands with Jio Studios and Dhananjaya was chosen to headline the project.
 Though the title was initially kept under wraps, Dhananjaya accidentally revealed the title in one of his interviews.
 Debutant Moksha Kushal was selected as the female lead and Ramesh Indira, who impressed the audience in Sapta Sagaradaache Ello, was cast as the antagonist in the film.

 The film was shot in Bangalore and Mysore.